 A brand’s purpose and positioning can be informed through market and customer research.
 With a research strategy in place, you can dive deeper into how others view your brand’s message and position in the market.
 One of the best ways to start is to simply talk to people.
 Starting a conversation with phone interviews and in-person meetings allow for detailed discussions and emphasize the human element of research.
 For a faster, more scalable approach, look to online survey tools like Survey Monkey.

-All brands must differentiate themselves.
-Those unique elements of your brand are key, as they may be the reasons why someone would choose your brand over a competitor.
+Each branding philosophy must differentiate from the rest of the world.
+Those unique elements of your brand strategy are key, as they may be the reasons why someone would choose your brand over a competitor.
 These unique selling propositions (USP) can be identified when developing your brand positioning statement, whether it be a specific benefit, a call to a certain need, or a unique claim not being done by a competitor.
 Brands can differentiate themselves by constantly catering to their customers in creative ways.
 For example, companies like 800Flower cut out the middleman and obsess over the customer experience when delivering their in-house products.
 They segment their audience according to their purchasing behaviors and motivators, and playing a proactive role in the growth of the customer relationship with marketing messages of appreciation.

 If a personality isn’t established, customers may have trouble connecting with your brand and experience a handful of mixed messages.
 Writing up a brand story can allow you to show an authentic expression of your personality, and what your brand stands for.
 It incorporates all the aspects of your positioning statement – from how you do work, engage with clients, or generate ideas – and most importantly, working authenticity